Asparkam - instructions for use. Overdose of asparkam is fatal

 Discomfort in the epigastric region;

-Exacerbation of peptic ulcer disease;
+Exacerbation of peptic ulcer;

 Bleeding in the gastrointestinal tract;